Yes, today is Family Literacy Day! How will you celebrate?

 All I want for Christmas is a little sparkle of magic so I can know in my heart you are real.

-My friends told me there was no Santa.
+My friends told me Santa did not exist.
 I wanted them to be wrong.
 If I could just see something magical at Christmas time, that would be enough.
 Would Santa bring the magic?

 I stared at the Christmas tree.
 The decorations sparkled but they weren’t magic.

 I could smell shortbread cookies in the oven.
-They were part of every Christmas as long as I could remember.
 Delicious, but not magic.

 I stepped outside, hoping to hear the carolers’ singing.
-The rain was a light sprinkle.
+The rain sprinkled lightly on my face.
 Then something pink and shiny caught my eye.
 I heard a hummmmm of beating wings.
 A hummingbird darted into view.
 I stood completely still.
 I saw a most surprising sight.
 The hummingbird fed its babies with nectar from its beak.
 I watched as it flew from the neighbor’s bird feeder to the nest.
 The mother hummingbird placed her beak into the mouths of the two babies; they were tiny and perfect.

 This short story was submitted to: Susanna Hill’s Holiday Writing Contest